 Your lawyer may look at all of the details at the scene of the accident and gather witness statements to find one or more of the reasons listed above to prove the truck driver was liable for the accident at least in part.

 Now that you know how fault works in an accident, it may be in your best interest to schedule a free consultation to discuss your case.
-Call Andrew R. Lynch, P.C., a truck accident attorney Dekalb County GA residents recommend, at 404-373-7735 today.
+Call The Law Offices Of Andrew Lynch, a truck accident attorney Dekalb County GA residents recommend, at 404-373-7735 today.